India calls for G20 swap lines to mitigate U.S. stimulus withdrawal

+April 26 Britain's FTSE 100 index is seen opening down 2 points on Wednesday, according to financial bookmakers, with futures down 0.05 percent ahead of the cash market open.

-NEW DELHI India urged the Group of 20 nations on Thursday to consider creating currency swap lines to mitigate the impact on emerging economies of the expected withdrawal of the U.S. Federal Reserve's vast monetary stimulus.
+NEW DELHI, Sept 18 India urged the Group of 20 nations on Thursday to consider creating currency swap lines to mitigate the impact on emerging economies of the expected withdrawal of the U.S. Federal Reserve's vast monetary stimulus.

 Describing the uncertainty and volatility in the external environment as "worrisome", India's top finance ministry official said the G20 should seek collaborative solutions with guidance from the International Monetary Fund.